 If you would like a list of known ethical chocolate companies read this from Slave Free Chocolate.

 The reason I purchase cacao instead of cocoa can be explained in this great article outlining the difference between the two from Paleo Hacks.
 The bottom line is that cacao is less-processed, which almost always (with some notable exceptions) is better for you.

 My family doesn’t eat as much meat in the summer as so I’m always looking for quality protein sources for my growing kids.
-For a comprehensive look at why protein intake is so important and the problems with conventional protein powders, please visit this link from Weston A Price Foundation.
+Please visit Weston A Price Foundation for a comprehensive look at why protein intake is so important and the problems with conventional protein powders.

 I looked at several bone broth powders but felt satisfied that this brand is sufficient for my needs.
 Here are some tidbits on processing from the website for Ancient Nutrition and from the bone broth package itself.

 “We rely on high pressure and sustained high heat to expedite the process using chicken bones, which are naturally high in glycosaminoglycans (Chondroitin, Glucosamine, Hyaluronic Acid) and connective tissue.
 Shorter cooking times help to retain nutrients (glycosaminoglycans and minerals such as Potassium, Sodium, Calcium and Magnesium) often lost when cooked for long periods of time.
 It is then carefully dried with no added fillers or excipients.”

 “…our product is tested for a wide range of heavy metals, including lead, and we are happy to say that all of our products fall well below the most stringent standards in the industry (California Prop 65).